Dave Ayers

 Bio

-Dave is interested in how environmental cycles mediate animal behavior and influence the efficacy of conservation actions.
-For his PhD, he designed field experiments to elucidate movement and predation dynamics of tidal wetland fishes.
-This culminated in a habitat suitability model, intended to help optimize restoration design for fishes in a variety of coastal wetlands ecosystems.
+I am interested in how environmental cycles and landform features interact to mediate animal behavior and influence the efficacy of conservation actions.
+For my PhD, I designed a field experiment and an observational study to elucidate movement and predation dynamics of tidal wetland fishes.
+I then integrated these findings into a habitat suitability model, intended to help optimize restoration design for fishes across a variety of coastal wetlands ecosystems.
+I hope to continue applied research in this realm.

 Education and Degree(s)